aboyce/mongodb/AggregationFramework.md

 You cannot use a `$where` in a `$match`.

+### Shaping Documents with `$project`

+You can use `$project` to selectively retain and remove fields, you can reassign existing field values and derive entirely new fields.
+It can be used as many times as required within a pipeline.

+Where `$match` is like a `.filter()`, `$project` is like a `.map()`.

+You can remove with a `0` and retain with a `1`, when you specify a value to retain you must then specify each value you wish to retain.
+The `_id` field is the only field that you must explicitly remove.

 ### Grouping

 The aggregation framework exposes the `$group` operator that takes the incoming stream of data, and siphons it into multiple distinct reservoirs.